ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Introduction

-We utilize mixed-integer programming in learning dynamic Bayesian networks.
-All of the previous works mentioned above focus mostly on solving the curse of dimensionality and scaling with adequate precision.
-On the other hand, we focus on leveraging fundamental principles that apply to quadratic mixed-integer programs to find global solutions to the score-based DAG learning problem, which results in a high quality reconstruction of the DAG.
-Furthermore, we tackle the curse of dimensionality by avoiding the pre-generation of the acyclic constraints.
-It is shown, that given sufficient data, only a small amount of these constraints are actually needed to ensure the acyclicity of the resulting graph, which leads to the runtime generation of these constraints granting a large speedup.
+Notice that the number of constraints needed enforce the structure of a directed acyclic graph (``cycle-exclusion constraints'') is super-exponential in the number of time series on the input.
+This is sometimes referred to as the curse of dimensionality.
+We tackle the curse of dimensionality by avoiding the pre-generation of these cycle-exclusion constraints and subsequently adding these constraints only if needed.
+It is shown that, only a small number of these constraints are actually needed to ensure the acyclicity of the directed graph, which allows for a large speedup over the naive version of the algorithm that pre-generates all of the constraints.
+Additionally, this technique allows the method to solve problems much larger compared to the naive counterpart, since the memory consumption is greatly reduced.
 The formulation and its implementation are easily reproducible, making it accessible to a wide range of potential practitioners.